KLUE · Autonomous Reasoning Agent

 Seven findings, one chain, full account takeover.

-A national portal hosted under the Ministry of Information Technology.
-The agent found a chain that reached every account on the system without ever supplying a password.
+A national portal run under the Ministry of Information Technology.
+The agent found a chain that reached every account on the system without ever entering a password.
 Disclosure was coordinated with the National Computer Emergency Response Team (NCERT).

 7